tigerbeetle/tigerbeetle/docs/reference/transfers.md

 This is how much should be debited from the `debit_account_id` account and credited to the `credit_account_id` account.

-- When `flags.debits_at_most` is set, this is the maximum amount that will be debited/credited, where the actual transfer amount is determined by the debit account's constraints.
+- When `flags.balancing_debit` is set, this is the maximum amount that will be debited/credited, where the actual transfer amount is determined by the debit account's constraints.
-- When `flags.credits_at_most` is set, this is the maximum amount that will be debited/credited, where the actual transfer amount is determined by the credit account's constraints.
+- When `flags.balancing_credit` is set, this is the maximum amount that will be debited/credited, where the actual transfer amount is determined by the credit account's constraints.

 Constraints: